vmarchaud/pm2-githook/README.md

+## [Depreciation notice]

+This module is not maintained anymore as i stopped using PM2 a long time ago, feel free to fork it to continue using it, fix your bugs or dev your features !

 ## Description

 PM2 module to receive http webhook from github, execute pre/post hook and gracefull reload the application using pm2.